TsLu1s/TSForecasting/README.md

 * granularity: Valid interval of periods correlated to data -> 1m,30m,1h,1d,1wk,1mo (default='1d');
 * eval_metric: Default predictive evaluation metric (eval_metric) is "MAE" (Mean Absolute Error), other options are "MAPE" (Mean Absolute Percentage Error) and "MSE"
 (Mean Squared Error);
 * list_models: Select all the models intented do run in `pred_performance` function.
-To compare predictive performance of all available models set paramater `list_models`=['RandomForest','ExtraTrees','GBR','KNN','GeneralizedLR','XGBoost','H2O_AutoML','AutoKeras', 'AutoArima','Prophet'];
+To compare predictive performance of all available models set paramater `list_models`=['RandomForest','ExtraTrees','GBR','KNN','GeneralizedLR','XGBoost','H2O_AutoML', 'AutoArima','Prophet'];
 * model_configs: Nested dictionary in which are contained all models and specific hyperparameters configurations.
 Feel free to customize each model as you see fit (customization example shown bellow);

-The `pred_performance` function compares all segmented windows values (predicted and real) for each selected and configurated model then calculates it's predicted performance error metrics, returning the variable `best_model`[String] (most effective model), `perf_results`[DataFrame] containing every detailed measure of each Test predicted value and at last the variable `predictions`[DataFrame] containing every segmented window iteration performed which can be use for analysis and objective models comparison.
+The `pred_performance` function compares all segmented windows values (predicted and real) for each selected and configurated model then calculates it's predicted performance error metrics, returning the variable `best_model`(most effective model), `perf_results`[DataFrame] containing every detailed measure of each Test predicted value and at last the variable `predictions`[DataFrame] containing every segmented window iteration performed which can be use for analysis and objective models comparison.

 The `pred_results` function forecasts the future values based on the previously predefined parameters and the `selected model` which specifies the choosen model used to obtain future predictions.